Old Pop in an Oak: Critical reception

 British Lennox Herald noted that "Old Pop in an Oak" is a "similar sounding song" to their previous single, 'Cotton Eye Joe'.
 A reviewer from Manila Standard described it as "techno-pop fun".
 Pieter Kops from Music & Media viewed it as a "C&W/dance mixture".
 Music Week constated that "Rednex regurgitate 'Cotton Eye Joe' – give or take the odd twang – and set out to prove that successfully following up a novelty number one isn't impossible."
 James Hamilton from the magazine's RM Dance Update declared it as a "speak of the devil, another thumbs in braces, boot stompin', high steppin' moonshine swiggin' gingham swirling Swedish disco hoedown much too much like their last one".

 Also Chuck Campbell from Scripps Howard News Service deemed the song as a "very similar re-take" on the band's first hit.
 Pete Stanton from Smash Hits wrote, "The only difference between this song and 'Cotton Eye Joe' is that this one is called 'Old Pop in an Oak'.
 Anyway, what or who is old pop in an oak?
 Have they hidden Grandad in a tree?
 It sounds like they're singing Pop in my nose, one chicken here looks like Emmy Joe."

+Music video

+The music video for "Old Pop in an Oak" was directed by Stefan Berg, who had previously directed the video for "Cotton Eye Joe".
+It was A-listed on German music television channel VIVA and received active rotation on MTV Europe in February 1995.
+On British The Box, the video was a Box Top for 7 weeks from March 1995.